Rural and Remote Emergency Services Standardisation - Rural and Remote Clinical Support Unit (RRCSU)

 The potentially avoidable death of a ten year old in 2002 following a head injury was investigated by the Queensland Ombudsman and the findings published in “The Neville Report-2006”.
 The recommendations were both administrative and clinical in nature.
 They required Queensland Health to review and reform the patient journey through all public hospital emergency departments.

 The approach to ensure a safer journey through rural and remote emergency services uses guidelines for standardisation of a range of emergency equipment as the vehicle to achieve this goal.
-The following RURAL AND REMOTE EMERGENCY SERVICES STANDARDISED GUIDELINES can be used by all facilities with Emergency Services at Level 1 and 2 under the current Clinical Services Capability Framework throughout Queensland (and adapted for use by higher level facilities in Queensland and interstate jurisdictions on advice of local health services) to meet Quality and Safety audits and standards
+The following Rural and Remote Emergency Services Standardisation Guidelines can be used by all facilities with Emergency Services at Level 1 and 2 under the current Clinical Services Capability Framework throughout Queensland (and adapted for use by higher level facilities in Queensland and interstate jurisdictions on advice of local health services) to meet Quality and Safety audits and standards.

 Support for Monitoring